 How to Cite

 Arich-Gerz, B. (2023).
 Swearing and cursing.
 Contexts and practices in a critical linguistic perspective.
 Edited by Nico Nassenstein and Anne Storch.
 Berlin: de Gruyter Mouton 2021.: Book Review.
-NAWA Journal of Language and Communication, 16(1), 131–132. https://doi.org/10.59677/njlc.v16i1.32
+Namibian Journal of Linguistics, Literature and Communication Studies, 16(1), 131–132. https://doi.org/10.59677/njlc.v16i1.32

 Section